-Ken said, “We’ve either lived below the taxable income or withheld a portion
+Ken said, “We’ve either lived below the taxable income or withheld a portion of our taxes.”

-Ken calls it war tax resistance.
 It is his protest to end violence.
-The

-religious beliefs do not allow for violence.
+Their religious beliefs do not allow for violence.

 Ken said, “If I have to choose between god and country, it’ll be god.”

 There’s what looks like a video-link on the site too, but I wasn’t able to get past the opening commercial.

 Nathan Tabor at The Conservative Voice weighs in on the sudden war tax resistance controversy — “New Tax Protest Penalizes Patriots”:

 Anti-war zealots are refusing to pay their taxes because they say they don’t want their money to pay for the war in Iraq.

 That means the rest of us are forced to make up for the shortfall.

 In other words, if you support our troops, you could face the prospect of an even greater tax burden, because some ideologues are refusing to pay their fair share.

 The Associated Press article had the same sort of thing:

-“Tax resisters place an undue burden on taxpayers who pay their fair share of taxes,

-spokeswoman Dianne Besunder said.”
+“Tax resisters place an undue burden on taxpayers who pay their fair share of taxes, IRS spokeswoman Dianne Besunder said.”

 It’s a strangely seductive form of quasi-reasoning.